zinadesign/google-forms-email-sender/README.md

 8. Test Email Sender: go to your form, click **Preview** icon, fill form and submit, check your email box.

 <p><img src="https://raw.githubusercontent.com/romychvk/google-forms-email-sender/master/doc/img/google-forms-email-sender-4.png" alt="Google Forms Email Sender"></p>

+## Quotas for Emails per day

+Keep in mind that each additional email address in the settings is an additional email recipient.

+Google Apps Script services impose [daily quotas](https://developers.google.com/apps-script/guides/services/quotas) on email recipients per day:

+* Free edition (*@gmail.com) — 100 letters per day
+* G Suite — 1500 letters per day

+The size of the remaining daily quota is displayed in the bottom of the letter to the form owner — see `<?= remainingDailyQuota ?>` in the **Template.html**.

 ## Configure Email Sender